polimi-ispl/rs-mnmf/README.md

 - `code`: folder with the source code.
     - `lib`: folder with utilities for BSS evaluation and more.
     - `rayspacenmf.m`: MATLAB function for the RS-MNMF.
-    - `rsmnmf_example.m`: example script for RS-MNMF source separation and comparison among the techniques
+    - `rsmnmf_example.m`: example script for RS-MNMF source separation.
-- `data`: folder with the RIR dataset and source signals adopted in the SPL publication
+- `data`: folder with the RIR dataset and source signals adopted in the SPL publication.

 ## Usage